gvwilson/fiction/santas/index.md

 made from the rags of what might once have been a santa's uniform.
-Its eyes didn't quite line up, and—was that a *bone* of the end of one of its arms where there really ought to be a hand?<span class="sidenote">Even a mechanical hand would have been okay.
+Its eyes didn't quite line up, and—was that a *bone* of the end of one of its arms where there really ought to be a hand?<span class="note">Even a mechanical hand would have been okay.
 Finner had an aunt who had started wearing one after an unfortunate encounter with a particularly nasty guard goose, and more than a few careless elves had needed mechanical upgrades